ampersand-five/mac-setup/README.md

 ## Commands
 - Clear python pycache:
 `$ find . | grep -E "(__pycache__|\.pyc|\.pyo$)" | xargs rm -rf`

+# Data Science Additionals

+Focused on things needed for fast.ai

+- Rather than install everything individually, use Conda to bundle all at once
+- Install latest Mamba package, use pyenv so you can still make use of virtual environments
+    - Mamba overtook conda by being faster at installing things `$ pyenv install mambaforge`
+- Then in the relevant repos, use `pyenv local mambaforge` to get poetry to use that

 # Other, Not Organized
 ## Setup AWS credentials and config